 Deep philosophical and spiritual thoughts and principles – such as Emptiness, Nirvana and the transformative nature of soul – which are often difficult to understand – have attracted many scholars, debaters and rulers to challenge Buddhism over time.
 One of the most important ones – was the Buddha’s encounter with his top disciple Sariputra.
 Sariputra was a very learned Brahmin and came one day with 500 of his followers – and lots of fanfare to challenge the Buddha and defeat him in the debate.
 It is said that the Buddha calmly welcomed Sariputra by telling him about a condition before starting the debate.
 The condition was that Sariputra had to listen to the Buddha’s deliverance first.
 With the agreement in place, the Buddha started with the Natural Laws on which his teaching was based – then with the rationality and wisdom of the Four Noble Truths and the Noble Eightfold Path (see Happiness).
 By the time the Buddha finished the deliverance, Sariputra was already in submission to the Buddha’s authority, and prayed to the Buddha to ordain him and his followers.
 The Buddha blessed Sariputra by saying: tathastu (so be it).

-A similar challenge happened nearly half a millennia later in the 1st century CE between the Bactrian King Milinda (or King Menander as known in history book as the ruler of Bactria in modern northern Afghanistan) and a monk named Nagasena (Milinda Panha in Pali text Buddhist scripture, and a version in Chinese text. see The Debate of King Milinda by Bhikhku Pesala, Buddhanet.net 2001).
+A similar challenge happened nearly half a millennia later in the 1st century CE between the Bactrian King Milinda (or King Menander as known in history book as the ruler of Bactria in modern northern Afghanistan; King Menander was a General in the army of Greek Buddhist King Demetrius – who invaded India in 184 BCE after the fall of the Great Mauryan Empire – and the rise of Brahminic Pushyamitra Shunga Dynasty.
+The rulers of this dynasty have resorted to persecuting Buddhists and destroying Buddhist establishments – thus invoking anger in the Greek rulers.
+The Buddhist rulers of Demetrius and Menander are credited to have presented the Greek style Buddha image – as it is prevalent and popular in the world today) and a monk named Nagasena (Milinda Panha in Pali text Buddhist scripture, and a version in Chinese text. see The Debate of King Milinda by Bhikhku Pesala, Buddhanet.net 2001).
 The conversation took place in the format of Greek intellectual dialogues with Nagasena assuming the role of Socrates (470 – 399 BCE).
-The calm and eloquent answers and deliverance by the monk earned him a very important convert – with King Milinda and his kingdom embracing Buddhism.
+The calm and eloquent answers and deliverance by the monk elevated the confidence of King Menander in Buddhism.

 Interestingly Emptiness is found to be the fundamental truth – both in the minutest existence of matter and in the vastness of universe.
 Electrons move as a wave-particle duality (see The Quantum World) of uncertain motions in the space around the concentrated mass of nucleus in an atom.
 In the vastness of space in the universe – stars, planets, satellites and other objects orbit around massive objects such as the Black Holes – in the gravitational spacetime lattice (see Einstein’s Unruly Hair).
 In both of them – the space or spacetime is real only in the context of heavy or concentrated masses – therefore by itself each is empty of essence.
 Together, the system of mass and space defines the interdependent fluxes of energy in search for equilibrium.
 It is amazing to note how the metaphysical/spiritual principles brought to light by the Buddha about two and a half millennia ago – have converged at a fundamental level to the modern findings of physics.
 The Buddha was far ahead of his time – and what he saw as the metaphysical truth – is getting proved as the scientific truth.